top of page

 Front graphic colour changed.png

-Growing up in an authoritarian state like South Africa in the apartheid era meant that my understanding of political conflict was between those who have rights and those who have few or none.
-The moral choices and imperative for change were clear.
+Growing up in apartheid-era South Africa shaped my understanding of political conflict.
+It seemed simple then: there were those who had rights, and those who had few or none.
+The moral choices were stark, and the need for change was obvious.

-I realised I couldn't have been more wrong.
-I needed an an explanation.
-I went on a ten-year journey and read hundreds of books on psychology, politics, economics and genetics searching for some thread of logic or organising principle to make sense of what seemed to me to be a chaotic and incoherent world.
+I couldn’t have been more wrong in my assumptions.
+I needed an explanation.
+So I began a ten-year journey, reading hundreds of books on psychology, politics, economics, and genetics in search of a unifying thread—some principle that could make sense of what felt like an increasingly chaotic and incoherent world.

 bottom of page